×

 We asked expats in Mazatlan what banks they use and there advice about banking.
 They advised:

 "Expats should familiarize themselves with the cost of living in Mazatlan, as well as their retirement income vs the cost of living to ensure a comfortable retirement.
 They should also be aware of any necessary visas for residency, and what type of healthcare coverage (if any) is available to them.
 Additionally, it's important to understand Mexican law and culture, as well as the lifestyle of the people in Mazatlan, to ensure that they are comfortable with their retirement decision.
-Finally, English speaking medical, legal, and financial services should be taken into consideration when choosing where to retire in Mazatlan," said one expat in Mazatlan.
+Finally, English speaking medical, legal, and financial services should be taken into consideration when choosing where to retire in Mazatlan," remarked one expat living in Mazatlan, Mexico.

 Will I be able to find a job in Mazatlan?